oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/native/basic-access-via-bastion-from-localhost/README.md

 - The nodepool will have three worker nodes.
 - The nodes will use the "VM.Standard.E4.Flex" shape as defined by the *node_shape* attribute.
 - The nodes will use the latest OKE image available.
-- The nodes will have 16 GB memory and 1 ocpu by default.
+- The nodes will have 16 GB memory and 1 OCPU by default.
 - The nodes boot volume size will be 60GB and will be terminated when the nodes are destroyed by default.
 - The nodes will be placed as following: node1 in ad1 and fd1, node2 in ad1 and fd2 and lastly node3 will be placed in ad1 and fd3 by default.